English Version of the VIN Inspection Process

 You will need to present the following at the time of your inspection:

-• The vehicle/motorcycle/trailer that you need inspected
+- The vehicle or trailer that you need inspected.

-• A completed Washington State Patrol Inspection Request Form provided by the licensing agent
+- A completed Washington State Patrol Inspection Request Form provided by the licensing agent

 No. A rebuilt salvaged vehicle must have all damaged major component parts replaced or repaired to meet requirements before inspection.
 The WSP will only inspect complete vehicles per RCW 46.12.560.
 Major component parts include at least each of the following RCW 46.80.010: